wuxxin/machine-bootstrap/README.md

 ### optional Features
 + luks encrypted **hibernate compatible swap** for eg. a desktop installation
-+ ubuntu: **gitops stage using saltstack**  with states from salt-shared (eg. desktop)
++ ubuntu/debian: **gitops stage using saltstack** with states from salt-shared (eg. desktop)
-+ ubuntu, at gitops state: **overlay fs and namespace uid/guid support on zfs** by building patched zfs-linux
 + **build a preconfigured livesystem image** usable for headless physical installation
     + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
     + optional netplan for static or other non dhcp based ip configurations
-    + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image
+    + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image and copy to stick
-    + copy `run/liveimage/bootstrap-0-liveimage.iso` to usbstick
     + use ssh with preconfigured key or physical terminal/console of livesystem for interaction
 + **encrypt sensitive data** in setup repository with git-crypt
     + git & git-crypt repository setup to store machine configuration inside a git repository